Intelligent prostheses from Berlin

 Berlin is a vibrant city and we are convinced that we can attract talented and creative people to the family business there.
 The aim is to advance future topics such as the digitalisation of orthopaedic technology.

-This year you have a sporting highlight right on your doorstep in Berlin.
-The Para European Championships in Athletics Berlin 2018 will take place not far from the Bötzow Quarter.
+In 2018 you have a sporting highlight right on your doorstep The Para European Championships in Athletics Berlin 2018 will take place not far from the Bötzow Quarter.

 The year 2018 is really exciting from a sporting point of view.
 In March we provided technical service at the Paralympics in PyeongChang and in August we are official partner at the European Para Athletics Championships.
 There we will also be on site with a workshop and provide technical support for the athletes.

 In addition, our first European Running Clinic will take place in the Jahnstadion during the European Championships.
 Participants from ten countries have registered to test and train running on sports prostheses together with Paralympics winner and Ottobock Ambassador Heinrich Popow.
 Together with Heinrich, we are already successfully implementing the concept worldwide, especially in Asia.